Strontium Dog: Johnny Alpha

-Johnny has a "norm" sister called Ruth, who has a husband named Nigel and a daughter named Marci.
-Ruth and her family remain friendly to Johnny, even helping him blackmail Nelson Kreelman during the Mutant Army uprising of 2167.
-But during an early comic book adventure, Marci is abducted and almost killed by a criminal looking for revenge on Johnny.
-After this, Ruth forbids him from coming near her family again, only making contact with him afterward when she deems it absolutely necessary.

-Nelson Kreelman had an affair, resulting in a half-brother to Johnny named Nelson Culliver.
-After the war, Culliver becomes head of the Anti-Mutant Squad at Scotland Yard.
-In "Traitor to His Kind", Culliver tries to have Alpha murdered, but is exposed and fired.
-Alpha decides to assassinate him, but relents on meeting his children.

-During the course of his career as a Strontium Dog, Johnny Alpha becomes a formidable legend and even a hero to some.
+During the course of his career as a strontium dog, Johnny Alpha becomes a formidable legend and even a hero to some.
 He is responsible for such legendary achievements as destroying the Wolrog homeworld, leading the mutant uprising on Earth, and bringing Adolf Hitler to the future to face trial.
-He becomes known for generously assisting mutants in trouble, such as when he donates a large sum of money to the Milton Keynes ghetto in "Mutie's Luck."
+He becomes known for generously assisting mutants in trouble, such as when he donates a large sum of money to the Milton Keynes ghetto in "Mutie's Luck".

-At times, Alpha has encountered the other popular 2000 AD character Judge Dredd by journeying into the past via time travel, but it is ambiguous whether Johnny Alpha's future world is the fate of Dredd's timeline or one of several possibilities.
+At times, Alpha has encountered another 2000 AD character, Judge Dredd, by journeying into the past via time travel, but it is ambiguous whether Johnny Alpha's future world is the fate of Dredd's timeline or one of several possibilities.

 Weapons/equipment and mutant abilities

 Like all Search/Destroy agents, Alpha is armed with highly advanced technology.
 His usual equipment includes a variable-cartridge blaster, electrified brass knuckles, a short-range teleporter, a "time drogue" that can briefly "rewind" the last few minutes of time in the immediate area, and "time bombs" which can transport somebody minutes or hours forwards or backwards in time (by which time the planet has moved in its orbit, causing the victim to reappear in empty space).

 Johnny Alpha has white, incandescent eyes and multiple mutant abilities.
 Most frequently, high-level alpha radiation emitted from his eyes allows Johnny to see through walls and other solid objects, or to read people's minds.
-He has also used his piercing stare to inflict severe headaches on his opponents, or to "suggest" illusions into their perceptions.
-Alpha has used this to save his life several times - in the stories "Judgement Day" and "Rage", Alpha made Sabbat the Necromagus and Max Bubba respectively believe that there were people behind them, distracting each long enough for Alpha to strike them.
+He has also used his piercing stare to inflict severe headaches on his opponents.
+He can also "suggest" illusions into their perceptions.
+Alpha has used this to save his life several times.
+In the stories "Judgement Day" and "Rage", Alpha makes Sabbat the Necromagus and Max Bubba respectively believe that people are behind them, distracting each long enough for Alpha to strike.